-- Keep your office door locked. - Lock all doors behind you when entering or exiting at night. - Inform Campus Safety you are working late and request a Campus Safety Security Escort/shuttle if needed.
+- Keep your office door locked. - Lock all doors behind you when entering or exiting at night. - Inform Campus Safety you are working late and request a Campus Safety walking escort if needed.

 In a car:

 - Keep doors locked while driving.

 - Don't pick up hitchhikers.

 - Check the backseat before getting into a car.